Manny P. here…

 Turner Classic Movies is spending Tuesday morning featuring the fine work of William Powell and Myrna Loy, MGM’s power couple of the 1930s.
 Included in this retrospective is five of the six films in the Thin Man-cinematic series, and a wonderful documentary about Loy.

-While enjoying a holiday dinner with my close friend, Dyan Hobday, she informed me that her buddy has written a magazine story regarding recent news about author Dashiell Hammett’s enduring characters, Nick & Nora Charles.
-Scott K. Ratner’s article appears in Mystery Scene Magazine.
+While enjoying a holiday dinner with my close friend, Dyan Hobday, she informed me that her buddy has written a magazine story regarding news about Dashiell Hammett’s enduring characters, Nick & Nora Charles.
+Scott Ratner’s article appears in Mystery Scene Magazine.
 According to Ratner, Mysterious Press is set to publish two original Thin Man novellas.
-These lost sequels to the novel were first commissioned by MGM from Hammett as treatments, and the basis for After the Thin Man, featuring a young James Stewart; and Another Thin Man.
+These lost sequels to the novel were first commissioned by MGM from Hammett as treatments, and basis for After the Thin Man, featuring a young James Stewart; and Another Thin Man.

 Though the Thin Man character was actually the initial victim in Hammett’s work, the Thin Man moniker was used by MGM in the title of the five sequels starring Powell and Loy.
 Nick & Nora Charles were featured in the series of movies between 1934 and 1947.
 According to Hammett, Nick, whose surname was changed to Charles by an immigration officer from his father’s Greek surname – Charalambides, is a retired police and private detective.
 Nora is a wealthy socialite whose snobbish family thinks she has married beneath herself.
 The author modeled her on his real-life lover, Lillian Hellman.
 Their banter provided comic relief that would influence scores of light-hearted detective-related motion pictures and television programs, including John Steed and Emma Peel in The Avengers.
 The couple has a pet dog named Asta, which was a schnauzer in the book, but became a wire fox terrier in the series.